Written by Carcassbomb

 Bongripper continue to stand out within their genre thanks to their ability to create fascination by not just referencing the macabre but embodying it entirely.
 There’s a sickly patience to their work that often bounces between rewarding and displeasing – always interesting.
 They are storytellers but use musical notes instead of words, this happens to be a story where words don’t matter.
 Only music can penetrate this subject so deeply, for in death, the last thing that matters is our words.

-Terminal has two tracks, Slow and Death.
+Terminal has two tracks, “Slow” and “Death”.
 I’m guessing this is an album about terminal illness or losing someone to terminal illness.
-The first track represents the slow moments leading up to an expected but unknown time of death – A watched pot boils slower and so on.
+The first track represents the slow moments leading up to an expected but unknown time of death.
 It starts with the hard crunch and rumbling of being diagnosed and washes away into guitar driven melody about confronting that diagnosis and coming to terms with it.
 It feels serious and personal.
-It ebbs and flows between this heavier crunch the melody parts throughout the 23-minute track speaking to the difficulty involved in coming to terms with death.
+It ebbs and flows between this heavier crunch and the melody parts throughout the 23-minute track speaking to the difficulty involved in coming to terms with death.
 The nights where you are trying to sleep then the apocalyptic realization of the bigger picture of it all pulls you awake in a fit of anxiety.
 That’s what this track is to me anyway, based on three words and some sounds.

 The second track “Death” is immediately a lot heavier and thrashing about like the ocean in Call Of the Wretched Sea by Ahab.
 It’s sharp and abrasive, just how I imagine death.
 It stays this way right until the last 30 seconds where it fades away into the sonic atmosphere.
 I believe there was also audio allusions to the sound of a heart monitor flat-lining with the way some of the guitar licks were arranged using sharp high notes evenly spaced.
 The track is full of nervous energy building and depleting to eventually be depleted forever.
 As a whole, “death” is consistently sludge driven doom that performs as if it were orchestrated masterfully.